gregnrobinson/slack-api-examples/README.md

 - [Reference](#reference)
 # Overview

 This repository shares examples for interacting with a Slack workspace through the Slack REST API.
-Using simple for loops and jq we can get any json dataset using the slack api and run queries against the data we want using [jq complex assignments](https://stedolan.github.io/jq/manual/#Assignment).
+Using simple iteration coupled with jq we can extract and transform any json dataset using the slack api by running queries against a Slack workspace using [jq complex assignments](https://stedolan.github.io/jq/manual/#Assignment).
 This can prove to be a powerful solution at scale for automating the management of a Slack workspace of a large company.

 # Logic Explanation